jantuomi/desmoctl/README.md

 Install [Chicken Scheme](https://wiki.call-cc.org/platforms).

-You also need to have these available in PATH:
+You also need to have these tools or libraries:

     tar
     make
+	openssl (with dev headers)
+	pkg-config

+Note: on some systems you need to set `PKG_CONFIG_PATH` to a path that contains `openssl.pc`.
+On MacOS w/ Homebrew this would be:

+    export PKG_CONFIG_PATH="$(brew --prefix openssl)/lib/pkgconfig"

 Install dependencies, build and install to your preferred location: